 Home Sharing Benefits and Common Concerns

 - Income.
 Your unused room could be earning $6,000 to $10,000 a year or more, depending on size and features.
-Use the extra income to pay for more services, home health care, home maintenance, property taxes, or vacations.
+Use the extra income to pay for more services, home health care, home maintenance, property taxes, or vacation.

 - Quality of Life.
 The majority of home sharing participants (more than 92%) report improved quality of life factors, such as feeling safer, less lonely, happier, healthier eating or sleeping better.

 - Privacy.
 You're in control of determining private areas and common areas of your home.
 Sharing doesn't mean giving up privacy.
 We can help you set boundaries and rules.